neelriyer/neelriyer.github.io/_posts/2020-08-02-Change-Audio-Pytorch.md

 layout: post
 title: Neural Style Transfer for Audio in Pytorch
 ---
-<script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 ![photo](https://camo.githubusercontent.com/974884c2fb949b365c3f415b3712d2cac04a35f7/68747470733a2f2f692e696d6775722e636f6d2f575771364931552e6a7067)

 Neural Style transfer is really interesting.
-They've been some really interesting applications of style transfer.
+They've been some really [interesting applications](https://www.tensorflow.org/tutorials/generative/style_transfer) of style transfer.
 It basically aims to take the 'style' from one image and change the 'content' image to meet that style.
 The image above shows an example.
 This image has been converted to look like it was painted by Van gough.

 But so far it hasn't really been applied to audio.
 So this week I explored the idea of applying neural style transfer to audio.
 To be frank, the results were less than stellar but I'm going to keep working on this in the future.